 As Pytel asserts, the standardized tests often punish students who are dealing with personal and/or cognitive struggles, as they are designed to only assess students of “average” academic ability; however, regardless of one’s circumstance or natural ability, all students are required to take state-mandated tests.

 Adding to this, Terri Sessoms, from the International Center for Leadership in Education, argues that students all have unique learning styles; as a result, “Teachers take these learning styles into account when teaching new concepts.
-Students may watch a presentation (visual), take notes as teacher instructs (auditory) and complete a project based on the same information (kinesthetic).”
+Students may watch a presentation (visual), take notes as the teacher instructs (auditory) and complete a project based on the same information (kinesthetic).”

 Despite these learning differences, however, “The standardized exit exams that many states are adopting favor the left-brained students.
 These students tend to learn by lecture, memorize easier, and don’t become confused with the answer choices.
 Right-brained students don't do as well on these tests in spite of knowing the topic.
 They see every answer as a possibility under the right conditions.
 In spite of knowing the information, they are likely to select an incorrect answer.”